The World Plumbing Council (WPC)

 Membership is available in three categories:

-- Individual Membersare members who are natural persons with an interest in the plumbing industry and support the objectives of WPC, but which have no vote at WPC General Meetings.
+3 Individual Members are members who are natural persons with an interest in the plumbing industry and support the objectives of WPC, but which have no vote at WPC General Meetings.
 Individual Members may include but not be limited to officers, members or employees of a Full or Affiliate Member

 The financial resources of the Association consist of:

-- Gifts or legacies from members or third persons
+4 Gifts or legacies from members or third persons.

-- The General Meeting is the supreme organ of the Association.
+1 The General Meeting is the supreme organ of the Association.
 A regular General Meeting shall be held at least once every year.
 The General Meeting may be held in hybrid or virtual form.
 In that case, all other provisions in these By-laws relating to the General Meeting will apply.

-- Any resolution agreed by circular letter (by letter, email or electronic voting platform) by the majority of the Full members of the WPC has the same force and effect as if duly passed by a majority vote at a General Meeting.
+6 Any resolution agreed by circular letter (by letter, email or electronic voting platform) by the majority of the Full members of the WPC has the same force and effect as if duly passed by a majority vote at a General Meeting.

-- A quorum of twenty percent of all Full members in accordance with Article XII is necessary to ratify a resolution at a General Meeting.
+7 A quorum of twenty percent of all Full members in accordance with Article XII is necessary to ratify a resolution at a General Meeting.

-- A General Meeting shall be called at least 90 days in advance.
+8 A General Meeting shall be called at least 30 days in advance.
 The notification, sent to all members, shall indicate the agenda, the place and the date of the General Meeting.
 The notice shall also be deemed to have been served upon publication on the World Plumbing Council website.

 – elects the Executive Board (each three years).